 The Caffeine Chronicles: TAB x TAB

 As regular readers know, I rarely visit West London these days, mainly because it isn't very convenient to get there from Bermondsey (I am spoiled living relatively centrally, which means I tend to walk or take a single bus almost everywhere).
 But when I lived in Marylebone, I used to enjoy strolling over to Westbourne Grove on a Sunday morning for brunch and a spot of shopping.
-Now, the opening of a new design-conscious speciality coffee shop, TAB x TAB, on Westbourne Grove has wooed me back.
+Now, the opening of a new design-conscious specialty coffee shop, TAB x TAB, on Westbourne Grove has wooed me back.

 21 August 2017